Jessica Krug: Racial identity controversy

 Krug has offered various narratives concerning her race and ethnicity.
 She has said that she is half Algerian-American and half German-American.
-She has also said that she is a Bronx-bred Afroboricua and has used the name "Jess La Bombalera".
+She has also said that she is a Bronx-bred Afroboricua and has used the name "Jess La Bombalera", "bombalera" being a faux-Spanish construction of her own which is meant to reference bomba music; the correct term for a female bomba enthusiast is bombera.
 At GWU, Krug told her colleagues that she was Afro-Latina and that she had been raised in the Bronx by an abusive, drug-addicted Puerto Rican mother.
 In her classes, she occasionally used Spanglish and spoke of her Puerto Rican heritage.

 A junior scholar noticed that Krug's stated race/ethnicity had changed from part-Algerian-part-German to Afro–Puerto Rican.
 Word of this discrepancy reached Professor Yomaira C. Figueroa-Vásquez of Michigan State University, who, upon researching the matter, discovered that Krug came from the Kansas City area and had Jewish parents.

 In a September 3, 2020, blog post, Krug said: "I have eschewed my lived experience as a White Jewish child in suburban Kansas City under various assumed identities within a Blackness that I had no right to claim: first North African Blackness, then US rooted Blackness, then Caribbean rooted Bronx Blackness."
 Krug's disclosure drew international media attention.
 Her September 3 blog post went viral.
 By the close of that day, "a now-infamous video of Krug calling herself 'Jess La Bombalera' and speaking in a D-list imitation Bronx accent was all over the internet".

 Hari Ziyad, the editor of RaceBaitr, said Krug had only come forward with the revelation of her racial deceptions because they had been discovered and were about to be made public against her wishes.
 Similarly, Figueroa-Vásquez asserted that pending public revelations of Krug's true racial identity prompted her confession.
 Figueroa, believing that Krug "took up some of the very few—very few—resources and spaces that there are available to Black and Latino scholars" and used them to advance herself, called for "a form of restitution for the things that she [Krug] took.
 It's egregious."
 Figueroa and Hunter College's Yarimar Bonilla called Krug's various cultural appropriations a form of minstrelsy.
-Figueroa also noted that Krug had falsely claimed that her parents had been drug addicts and her mother a sex worker; Figueroa described Krug's actions as "preying on the white imagination, [pulling] from some of the worst stereotypes that there are about black people and Puerto Rican people, and using that as a cloak for her identity".
+Figueroa also noted that Krug had falsely claimed that her parents had been drug addicts and her mother a sex worker; Figueroa described Krug's actions as "preying on the white imagination, and pulling from some of the worst stereotypes that there are about black people and Puerto Rican people, and using that as a cloak for her identity".
 Describing Krug as a "minstrel act", Illinois State University's Touré F. Reed asserted that Krug did not appropriate legitimate black culture but rather its "racist caricature".

 Duke University Press, the publisher of Krug's Fugitive Modernities, said that all proceeds from her book will be donated to a fund that will assist black and Latino scholars.